IryDev/IryDev/README.md

 <p>

-I've really involved in coding for 1 year, coding gives me the feeling to build something really useful.
+👋 Hi, I'm Rey, a passionate web developer with a deep interest in creating impactful digital experiences.
+Over the past year, I've immersed myself in the world of coding, exploring cutting-edge technologies and frameworks.

-I'm now addicted to improving my skills and one day hope to become a web developer Really passionate about programming all of the projects on my GitHub are inspired or the reproduction of websites that I see on the web
+💻 Currently, my tech stack includes React, Vue, Astro, Sass, Tailwind CSS, and I'm actively learning Next.js to further enhance my capabilities.
+My GitHub repositories showcase my dedication to the craft, featuring projects that are inspired by and often replicate the functionality of prominent websites.

-My dream is to build something that has an impact even if this one is little.
+🚀 My goal is to not just build, but to create solutions that make a meaningful impact.
+Whether it's a small utility or a larger application, I believe in the power of code to shape the digital landscape.

-The most of things that I made are published in my Github.
-You can ask me about HTML, CSS, or JS topics I will do my best to answer your question.
+🌐 You can explore my portfolio at [Portfolio Link](https://rey-kosso-portfolio.vercel.app/) to see some of my recent work.
+Feel free to reach out if you have questions or want to discuss anything related to HTML, CSS, or JavaScript.
+I'm here to share my knowledge and contribute to the tech community.

-If you want to check my portfolio go to https://rey-kosso-portfolio.vercel.app/
+Let's code something amazing together! 🚀

 ![line](https://user-images.githubusercontent.com/86270481/225366031-44877c54-647e-4dfe-8b05-a639eb1a8211.gif)